Images in Digital Signage

-Images in Digital Signage are any static image and photo and can either be added from your library or from one of the royalty-free providers Unsplash and Pixabay.
+Images are any static image and photo from your library or from a royalty-free providers

 Adding Images is easy.
 You can add images from your library or you can add images from our Royalty-Free content providers, Unsplash and Pixabay.